ironcore-dev/ironcore-csi-driver/docs/troubleshooting/troubleshooting.md

 ## Troubleshooting guide for onmetal-csi-driver

 ### CSI driver failed to start
-1. Check whether the Kubernetes cluster has required feature-gates enabled for the CSI driver. kind/minikube cluster may not support mount operations.
+1. Check whether the Kubernetes cluster has required feature-gates enabled for the CSI driver.
+> Note: kind/minikube cluster may not support mount operations.
-2. Check whether the correct kubeconfig is provided, and is accessible from the current cluster.
+2. Check whether the correct kubeconfig is provided and accessible from the current cluster.
 ```
 kubectl --kubeconfig=path_to_kubeconfig_of_target_cluster get nodes
 ```